terzidest/little-lemon/README.md

 ### State Management
 The app uses the Context API to manage global state, such as selected categories and search terms.

-## Contributing
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## Credits
 - [Expo](https://expo.dev/)
 - [React Native](https://reactnative.dev/)
 - [SQLite](https://www.sqlite.org/index.html)

-## License
-This project is licensed under the MIT License.